Our ethical elephant experience with the Mahouts Elephant Foundation.

 When we booked, we were given the choice to camp or not, as the elephants were so close to the village at the time we were told we would be able to see them for two days either way.
 We chose to return to the village, in that case, to save packing up our things again and trekking with heavier backpacks each way.

-The walk was difficult in some places due to the hilly and sometimes muddy terrain, and it was really long.
-After several hours we had still not found the mahouts or the herd.
+The walk was difficult in some places, and it was really long.
+After several hours we still hadn’t found the rest of the mahouts or the herd.
 It was beautiful though, and very exciting when we finally started hearing the elephants in the distance!

 Finding the elephants